KisGabo/node-socket-packet-assembler/README.md

     // This is a 1024-byte message,
     // you should process the buffer here
     // (which contains exactly 1024 bytes).

-    // Wait for another message
-    assembler.readBytes(1024, 'message');
+    if (doesIndicateIncomingFile(buffer)) {
+      // We prepare to receive a file over the socket, and pipe the incoming bytes
+      // straight to a file on the disk.

+      const fileWriteStream = fs.createWriteStream('incoming');

+      const incomingDataStream = assembler.pipeBytesToStream(
+        // Extract the filesize from the message so we know how many bytes to expect getIncomingFileSize(buffer)
+      );

+      incomingDataStream.end(() => {
+        // Expect the next message after the file transfer has finished assembler.readBytes(1024, 'message');
       });

+      incomingDataStream.pipe(fileWriteStream);
+    } else {
+      // Do something with the message
+      processMessage(buffer);

+      // Expect another message after processing finished assembler.readBytes(1024, 'message');
+    }
+  });

-  // At first, we wait for some kind of greeting from client,
+  // At first, we expect some kind of greeting from client,
   // which must be 64 bytes.
   assembler.readBytes(64, 'greeting');